 Step cuts are just as they sound -- they're like stairs, or stepped facets, parallel to the stone's sides.
 The facets are long and linear.
 Emerald cuts have less fire and brilliance (less sparkle) than radiant cuts.
 This isn't necessarily a bad thing, and many people actually prefer the crisp look.
 Because the facets are window-like and not great at reflecting light back to the eye, it means we can easily see inclusions within a step cut stone.
 For that reason, only high-clarity stones are recommended for step cuts.
 Luckily, moissanites have amazing clarity and are a perfect candidate for step cutting; the cut actually shows off their clarity.

 The emerald cut is sleek and minimalist, and pairs well with a variety of ring styles ranging from Art Deco to contemporary.
-Personally, I love pairing the geometric cut with a more organic band to play up the contrasting elements.
-Here's a sample paired with my Feather Band in rose gold:
+Here is a picture of the Estella with a Charles & Colvard Forever One emerald cut moissanite and the Adeline with an Iconic Grey emerald cut moissanite: